 Secondly, is it possible for agencies or individuals to refer concerns about peer groups, schools, neighbourhoods or online locations, as well as individual children and families?
 This ensures that when professionals have concerns about the welfare of young people in extra-familial contexts those contexts themselves can be at the forefront of the screening, and potentially assessment process.

 For safeguarding partnerships to be satisfied that Contextual Safeguarding has been embedded in their safeguarding hub or other ‘front-door’ referral service, a number of things need to be considered.
-Key considerations are outlined in the document below 'Embedding CS At The Front Door'.
+Key considerations are outlined in a document that can be accessed by clicking on the blue tab below.